 - occupational therapy

 - social work

 - perform a full scope of practice as a dermatologist

-- support and receive support from the infectious decease clinic, plastic surgery clinic, wound care clinic and rheumatology clinic at CBRH
+- support and receive support from infectious decease, plastic surgery, wound care clinic, and rheumatology at CBRH

 - care for inpatient and outpatients at CBRH